COVID-19 Updates: State of public health emergency declared.

 - Children and cats should also be kept indoors until the moose has moved on.
 This precaution is for their safety.

-What do I do if I see a moose in the city?
+What to do if you see a moose in the city

 - In winter, moose may use the city's park paths, streets and alleys for easier movement, especially if there has been a freeze/thaw/freeze pattern that has left the snow difficult to move through.